 Applying for the Pirsig Fellowship is a relational process.
 Whenever possible, Darrell Yoder, director of the Pirsig Fellowship, meets with each applicant one-on-one for lunch or coffee.
 This relational connection is valuable because it helps us get to know you, discern your fit for the cohort and explain the goals, approach and expectations of the program.

 It is recommended that you start the application process early in order to allow plenty of time for the seminary admissions process.
-We will begin accepting applications for the Fall 2019 cohort on Sept.
-1, 2019.
-The application deadline is March 1, 2019.
+We are now accepting applications for the Fall 2020 cohort.
+The application deadline is March 1, 2020.
 Applications submitted after that date will be considered until all seats in the program are filled.

 Step 1: Complete Application Paperwork